California Digital Newspaper Collection

-The California Digital Newspaper Collection (CDNC) is a freely-available, archive of digitized California newspapers; it is accessible through the project's website.
-The collection contains over six million pages from over forty-two million articles.
+The California Digital Newspaper Collection (CDNC) is a freely-available archive of digitized California newspapers; it is accessible through the project's website.
+The collection contains over six million pages from over 50 million articles.
 The project is part of the Center for Bibliographical Studies and Research (CBSR) at the University of California Riverside.
+Due to funding issues, the website went offline in September 2025.

 History

 The Center for Bibliographical Studies and Research was one of six initial participants in the National Digital Newspaper Program (NDNP), a newspaper digitization project established from a partnership between the Library of Congress and the National Endowment for the Humanities.
 Between 2005 and 2011, the CBSR received three two-year grants, and contributed around 300,000 pages to Chronicling America, the public face of the NDNP.

 Published newspaper titles submitted include the San Francisco Call, Los Angeles Daily Herald, Amador Ledger, and the Imperial Valley Press.
 In 2015, the CBSR received a fourth grant from the National Digital Newspaper Project.
 Between 2015 and 2017, the project contributed another 100,000 pages from the Gold Rush era, as well as foreign-language newspapers.

 The California Digital Newspaper Collection was officially launched in 2007, and contained the initial 100,000 pages produced for the National Digital Newspaper Project from 2005 to 2007.
+In 2008, the CDNC was selected as a recipient of the Larry L. Sautter Silver Award for Achievement in University Computing.

-Another 50,000 pages were created, with support from the Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act, (LSTA), administered in California by the State Librarian.
+Another 50,000 pages were created, with support from the Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA), administered in California by the State Librarian.
 All content contributed to NDNP is also hosted in the CDNC, with important differences, noted below in Digitization.

 Between 2007 and 2013, the CDNC digitized roughly 300,000 pages through the LSTA program, administered by the California State Library.
 In 2014, the project announced a five-year plan, supported by LSTA, to digitize one title per county, up through 1923.